Chahat-M/kilo-ed-rust/Notes/Lec4.md

 					while idx % KILO_TAB_STOP != 0 {
 						render.push(' ');
 						idx += 1;
 					}
 				},
 					_ => {
 						render.push(c);
 						idx += 1;
 					}
 			}
 		}
-		Self {chars, render}
+		render
 	}

 }

 ```

 Firstly, set the tab stop as 8 by defining `const KILO_TAB_STOP: usize = 8`, so that we can easily use and play with it later.
+In the `new()` function we just call the render_row() function and return.

-Now, in the `new()` function we are initalising the render as an empty string for now.
+Now, in the `render_row()` function we are initalising the render as an empty string for now.
 We loop through the charachters of the string passed as an argument to `new()`.
 If the charachter is a tab `\t` we append one space through `render.push()` (because each tab must advance the cursor forward at least one column), and then append spaces until we get to a tab stop, which is a column that is divisible by 8 (KILO_TAB_STOP).
 This way we are rendering tabs into multiple space charachters.
 If the charachter is not a tab, we simply append it.
 Also, we increment the index `idx` everytime we push a charachter to render.
 Thus, we return the obtained `chars` string alongwith the `render` string that stores all charachters as in the original string along with multiple spaces for tabs.

 Also, let's define two more functions to return the length of each string which we'll be using further.